St. Xavier's College, Maitighar

 St. Xavier's College, Maitighar is a private institute, Jesuit, co-educational secondary and tertiary educational institution run by the Nepal Region of the Society of Jesus in Kathmandu, Nepal.
-It was founded by the Jesuits in 1988 AD.
+It was founded by the Jesuits in 1988.

 St. Xavier's College is managed by the Nepal Jesuit Society.
 Jesuits began their educational work in Nepal in 1951 with the opening of St. Xavier's School in Godavari, followed by St. Xavier's School, Jawalakhel and St. Xavier's School, Deonia.
 Other schools run by Nepal Jesuit Society are Moran Memorial School, Maheshpur and St. Xavier's, Sadakbari.

 Currently, St Xavier's College offers 13 different programs.
 It runs A-level Non-Science and Science under Cambridge Assessment International Education and Ten Plus Two (10+2) program in Science under the affiliation of National Examination Board (NEB).
 In Bachelor level with affiliation from Tribhuvan University, St Xavier's College offers B.Sc.
 Physics, B.Sc.
 Microbiology, B.Sc.
 CSIT, Bachelor of Information Management (BIM), Bachelor of Arts (Majoring in Social Work and English) and Bachelor of Business Studies (BBS) program.
 It also runs the Bachelor's of Social Work (BSW) program with affiliation from Kathmandu University.
 It also offers Masters programs in Microbiology (M.Sc.
 Microbiology), Physics (M.Sc.
 Physics) and Masters in Business Studies (MBS) under Tribhuvan University.